kostub/iosMath/README.md

 If the LaTeX text given to `[MTMathListBuilder buildFromString]` is invalid or if it contains commands that aren't currently supported, it will return `nil`.

+## Future Enhancements

+Note this is not a complete implementation of LaTeX math mode.
+There are some important pieces that are missing and will be included in future updates.
+This includes:

+* Support for big operators (e.g. integral, product, sum)
+* Support for big delimiters (bigl, bigr etc.)
+* Limits
+* Many symbols are not yet included (e.g. arrows)
+* Math spacing
+* Aligning equations
+* Matrices

 ## License